hero media

 Address: 8 Barrier St, Fyshwick

 The heart of this tiny suburb is Fyshwick Markets with rows of stallholders touting fresh fruit, vegetables and seafood.
-But look closer and you’ll find the separate Niche Markets : an extension dedicated to local craftspeople with a great range of goods from flowers and jewellery to homewares and hand-crafted gifts.
+Look closer and you’ll find the separate Niche Markets , an extension dedicated to local craftspeople with a great range of goods from flowers and jewellery to homewares and hand-crafted gifts.

-Niche Markets is open from Thursday to Sunday only, and there’s live music on weekends.
+Niche Markets is open from Thursday to Sunday only.
+My favourite part?
+The live music on weekends, when the atmosphere thickens, and everyone celebrates the end of the week.
 It’s a great place to bring the whole family together and spend some time picking apart Canberra’s irrepressible sense of creativity.

 Address: 36 Mildura St, Fyshwick